 Alexandre Reza Air earrings, featuring two unheated oval-shaped cabochons Burmese sapphires.

-Alexandre Reza earrings, featuring two unheated oval-shaped Ceylon sapphires, further accented by baguette diamonds and French buffed sapphires.
+Most prized of all are no-heat sapphires such as those in these Alexandre Reza earring with Ceylon sapphires.
+They are further accented by baguette diamonds and French buffed sapphires.

 Chaumet Hortensia drop earrings, featuring blue sapphires and diamonds.